dewf/openwl/README.md

 It's meant to be a foundation for new GUIs, in any language that can interface with a C API.

-See `examples/apidemo/source/main.cpp` for a demonstration of the API.
+Look at [this file](examples/apidemo/source/main.cpp) for a demonstration of the API.

 More soon!